 This movie started the entire MCU.
-Marvel wasn’t even owned by Disney when this movie came out (which shows).
-An amazing redemption story, full of strong plot choices, that it has been repeated by almost every other Marvel movie since.
+Marvel wasn’t even owned by Disney when this movie came out (and it shows).
+An amazing redemption story, full of strong plot choices, that has been repeated by almost every other Marvel movie since.
 This movie can’t be blamed for that, since it created the cliches.

 Best: Gulmira fight scene